From Uncertainty to Progress and Hope

 - Optometric and ophthalmologic (eye) tests typically yield "normal" results.
 (VSS is unrelated to the structural integrity of the eyes; it is a brain issue.)

-- Many VSS symptoms can be attributed to other conditions, causing confusion and misdiagnosis.
+- Many VSS symptoms overlap with those of other medical conditions, leading to confusion and misdiagnosis.

 - VSS is often mistaken for migraine aura or HPPD, which are separate entities with different pathogenesis.